 * Click here for rating key

-Jewel of Himalaya Restaurant Review: Lesser known than the cooking of its East and South Asian neighbors, the cuisine of Nepal and Tibet takes center stage at Jewel of Himalaya.
-First-timers should try the beef momo, a thick-skin dumpling stuffed with spiced beef served in an aromatic beef broth.
-Thukpa soup, a hearty beef soup with hand-tossed noodles, is also a satisfying selection.
-The sweet deep-fried Tibetan bread is an interesting alternative to naan, while the dal makhini, lentils and beans cooked in Himalayan herbs, is one of many hearty vegetarian options.
-The menu is also loaded with several variations on the theme of curry as well as Indian staples.
+Jewel of Himalaya Restaurant Review: Lesser known than the cooking of its East and South Asian neighbors, the cuisines of Nepal and Tibet take center stage at Jewel of Himalaya.
+First-timers should try the beef momo, a thick-skin dumpling stuffed with spiced beef served in an aromatic beef broth, or thukpa soup, a hearty beef soup with hand-tossed noodles.
+Sweet deep-fried Tibetan bread is an interesting alternative to naan, while the dal makhini, lentils and beans cooked in Himalayan herbs, is one of many hearty vegetarian options.
+The menu also includes Indian staples and is loaded with several variations on the theme of curry.
 Leave room for the Himalayan-style apple pie, the slightly tart, fried pineapple or the sweet fried banana.
-Himalayan coffee, black tea, and unsweetened and sweetened Himalayan mix chai are among the regional drinks on offer.
+Himalayan coffee, black tea, and unsweetened and sweetened Himalayan mix chai are among the regional drinks.